 samples = run_parallel("organize_samples", [[dirs, config, run_info_yaml, [x["description"] for x in samples]]]) samples = run_parallel("process_alignment", samples) samples = run_parallel("prep_samples", [samples]) samples = run_parallel("postprocess_alignment", samples) samples = run_parallel("combine_sample_regions", [samples]) samples = qcsummary.generate_parallel(samples, run_parallel)

-#5 Updated by Peter Amstutz over 5 years ago
+#5 Updated by Peter Amstutz about 6 years ago

 Bcbio "pipelines" are just Python methods called

 run() that call each step in sequence, with the work of each step recorded in a structure called "samples" that is transformed by each step.
 Distinct steps of bcbio can be invoked on the command line individually.
 They can be run using